 - Any drug plans that meet the creditable coverage criteria

-You should check with your plan’s benefits administrator to confirm if your coverage is creditable before delaying Medicare Part D coverage.
+Before delaying Medicare Part D coverage, you should check with your plan’s benefits administrator to confirm if your coverage is creditable.

 Some insurers are required by law to send a notice of creditable coverage.
 This was part of the Medicare Modernization Act.
 Companies that may or may not have creditable drug coverage must notify Medicare-eligible beneficiaries annually.